 The MISSION of the Phelps County Regional Medical Center (PCRMC) Community Emergency Response Team (CERT) is to provide assistance to our community and to support the professional response agencies through a positive and realistic approach to emergency and disaster situations as a result of accomplishing specific training in basic disaster response skills.

-The GOALS of the Phelps County Regional Medical Center Community Emergency Response Team (CERT)
+The GOALS of the Phelps County Regional Medical Center (PCRMC) Community Emergency Response Team (CERT)

 The PCRMC CERT team was formally established on October 1, 2010.
-We support the counties that make up Missouri Region I in the event of an emergency or disaster which are; Phelps, Crawford, Dent, Laclede, Pulaski and Maries.
+We support the counties that make up Missouri Region I in the event of an emergency or disaster which include the following: Phelps, Crawford, Dent, Laclede, Pulaski and Maries.

 The primary mission of the PCRMC CERT is to support the Mass Casualty Incident Trailer in the event it must deploy to one of the counties in MO Region I.

-Since 1993 when this training was first made available nationally by FEMA, communities in 28 States and Puerto Rico have conducted CERT training.
+Since 1993, when this training was first made available nationally by the Federal Emergency Management Agency (FEMA), communities in 28 states and Puerto Rico have conducted CERT training.

 For information on joining the PCRMC CERT please contact: